bioinformaticsdotca/Pathways_2019/Module2/gprofiler_new/gprofilerORA.md

 ### Step 8

 8a.
 Optional but recommended: Download the pathway database files.
   * Go to the top of the page and expand the "Data sources" tab.
 Click on the 'name.gmt' link located at bottom of this tab.
-This is a zipped folder named *gprofiler_hsapiens.name.zip* containing several pathway database gmt files.
+It will download a zipped folder named *gprofiler_hsapiens.name.zip* containing several pathway database gmt files.

   <img src="https://github.com/bioinformaticsdotca/Pathways_2019/blob/master/Module2/gprofiler_new/images/gp12.png?raw=true" alt="workflow" width="750" />